Sisal: Propagation

-Fibre extraction
+Fiber extraction

-Fibre is extracted by a process known as decortication, where leaves are crushed, beaten, and brushed away by a rotating wheel set with blunt knives, so that only fibres remain.
+Fiber is extracted by a process known as decortication, where leaves are crushed, beaten, and brushed away by a rotating wheel set with blunt knives, so that only fibers remain.
 Alternatively, in East Africa, where production is typically on large estates, the leaves are transported to a central decortication plant, where water is used to wash away the waste parts of the leaves.

-The fibre is then dried, brushed, and baled for export.
-Proper drying is important, as fibre quality depends largely on moisture content.
-Artificial drying has been found to result in generally better grades of fibre than sun drying, but is not always feasible in the less industrialised countries where sisal is produced.
-In the drier climate of north-east Brazil, sisal is mainly grown by smallholders and the fibre is extracted by teams using portable raspadors, which do not use water.
+The fiber is then dried, brushed, and baled for export.
+Proper drying is important, as fiber quality depends largely on moisture content.
+Artificial drying has been found to result in generally better grades of fiber than sun drying, but is not always feasible in the less industrialized countries where sisal is produced.
+In the drier climate of northeast Brazil, sisal is mainly grown by smallholders and the fiber is extracted by teams using portable raspadors, which do not use water.

-Fibre is subsequently cleaned by brushing.
-Dry fibres are machine combed and sorted into various grades, largely on the basis of the previous in-field separation of leaves into size groups.
+Fiber is subsequently cleaned by brushing.
+Dry fibers are machine combed and sorted into various grades, largely on the basis of the previous in-field separation of leaves into size groups.